We also welcome visitors from the community or St Mary’s Church to run Collective Worship.

 It is these values that form the foundations at Kennington CE Academy and underpin everything we do.

 Each value is explicitly Christian and linked to Jesus, His example and His teachings, in the form of parable, to make it memorable.

-We celebrate them during our daily worship and explore them in all areas of our curriculum but specifically in our RE lessons.
+We celebrate them during our daily worship and explore them in all areas of our curriculum.

 Most importantly, we live them out in everything we do.

 We are also including the Church of England's core values that they have introduced this year: